qmlbook/qmlbook/docs/ch08-felgo/felgo.rst

 .. figure:: images/felgo-logo.png
     :scale: 50%

 Felgo is a cross-platform application development solution, based on the Qt framework and greatly extending it.
-Felgo offers unique Qt/QML tooling, cloud services, and the Felgo SDK that adds more than 200 APIs on top of Qt:
+Felgo offers unique Qt/QML tooling, cloud services, and the Felgo SDK that adds more than 200 APIs extending Qt with capabilities such as:

 * Advanced controls and native navigation
 * Theming and style